jorislimonier/jorislimonier.github.io/_pages/about.md

 I acquired **practical experience** while working as a Data Analyst with independent customers, academic researchers and established companies.

-I have assisted customers with each step of the data workflow:",
+I have assisted customers with each step of the data workflow:

 - **Data Acquisition & Cleaning**
 - **Data exploration & Visualization**, includinginteractive dashboards